jgorset/fandjango-example/README.md

 That's it!
 You have created a Facebook application that authorizes and greets its users.
 Navigate to your application's canvas URL to have a closer look at your new marvel of technology.

+### Where do I go from here?

+You'll find all the nitty-gritty details in the README and source code in the [Fandjango repository](http://github.com/jgorset/fandjango).